 CMS has one of the best recycling rates within the University with approximately 2/3 of waste recycled; please help us maintain and better this by thinking carefully about how you should dispose of waste and select the correct waste stream.
-Most waste may be recyclable or compostable so please do take the trouble to carefully segregate different items.
 Minimising our impact on the environment is increasingly important and it costs the University twice as much to dispose of general waste as it does for mixed recyclables waste.